naxa-developers/http_pref/README.md

 # http_pref

-Uses http for network request and shared pref for cache
+Making your app offline ready.
+Uses http for network request and shared prefences for cache

 ## Description
 Extend to `BaseRepository` and get all your GET request cached in using shared preferences.